 Next, you need to buy your equipment.
 Don’t go all out buying mountains of state-of-the-art technology.
 All you really need is a good microphone, a pair of headphones, and a simple recording program like Alitu, GarageBand, or Audacity.

 Finally, pick a podcast hosting service and start recording.
+You can go now to start using a podcasting app and get started today.
 Make sure you fact-check your stories and edit your podcast for consistency and clarity prior to posting.
 Treat every episode like an audition for a larger platform.
 Promote your show aggressively on social media.

 A large social media following will impress prospective employers.
 As tempting as it may be, don’t buy “likes”.
 Fake followers are extremely easy to spot, and they make you look unprofessional and desperate.